jackyzha0/DroneNet/README.md

 Using neural networks controlled drone swarms for optimized 3D reconstruction.

 ## TODO
-- [ ] Solder motors to ESCs
-- [ ] Screw in new camera and PDB mount
 - [ ] Calibrate PiCamera
 - [ ] Build and compile APM for PXFMini and Pi0
 - [ ] Get location from PXFMini